Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Introduction

-A recently proposed important activation function is the Exponential Linear Unit (ELU).
-Is is defined as identity for positive arguments and $a(\exp(h) - 1)$ for negative ones~\citep{clevert2015fast}.
-The parameter $a$ can be any positive value, but is usually set to $1$.
-ELU has the interesting property of reducing \textit{bias shift}, which is defined as the change of a neuron's mean value due to weight update.
-If not taken into account, bias shift leads to oscillations and impeded learning~\citep{clevert2015fast}. \citet{clevert2015fast} have shown that either centering the neuron values at zero or using activation functions with negative values can reduce bias shift.
-Centering the neuron values can be done with the Batch Normalization (BN) method~\citep{ioffe2015batch}, while adding negative values can be done with parameterizations such as LReLU or PReLU.
+The activation function plays a crucial role for learning representative features.
+The recently proposed Exponential Linear Unit (ELU) has the interesting property of reducing \textit{bias shift}~\cite{clevert2015fast}.
+Defined as the change of a neuron's mean value due to weight update, bias shift can lead to oscillations and impede learning when not taken into account~\cite{clevert2015fast}. \etal{Clevert}~\cite{clevert2015fast} have shown that either centering the neuron values with a Batch Normalization layer~\cite{ioffe2015batch} or using activation functions with negative values helps to manage this problem.
+Defined as identity for positive arguments and $a(\exp(h) - 1)$ for negative ones (where $a=1$ in~\cite{clevert2015fast}), ELU's negative values for negative inputs make the activation function a well-suited candidate for reducing bias shift.

-Based on the observation that learning a parameterization of ReLU improves performance~\citep{he2015delving}, we propose the Parametric ELU (PELU) that learns a parameterization of ELU.
-We define parameters controlling different aspects of the function and propose learning them during back-propagation.
+Choosing a proper ELU parameterization can however be relatively cumbersome considering that certain parameterizations are more suitable in some networks than others.
+The objective of this paper is to alleviate this limitation by learning a parameterization of the activation function, which we refer to as the Parametric ELU (PELU).
+We contribute in the following ways: \begin{enumerate} \item We define parameters controlling different aspects of the function and show how to learn them during back-propagation.
 Our parameterization preserves differentiability by acting on both the positive and negative parts of the function.
-Differentiable activation functions usually give better parameter updates during back-propagation~\citep{lecun2015deep}.
-PELU also has the same computational complexity as ELU.
-Since parameters are defined layer-wise instead of per-neurons, the number of added parameters is only $2L$, where $L$ is the number of layers.
-Our experiments on the CIFAR-10/100 and ImageNet datasets have shown that ResNet~\citep{shah2016deep}, Network in Network~\citep{lin2013network}, All-CNN~\citep{springenberg2015striving} and Overfeat~\citep{sermanet2013overfeat} with PELU all had better performances than with ELU.
-We finally show that our PELUs in the CNNs adopt different non-linear behaviors during training, which we believe helps the CNNs learning better features.
+It has the same computational complexity as ELU and adds only $2L$ additional parameters, where $L$ is the number of layers. \item We perform an experimental evaluation on the MNIST, CIFAR-10/100 and ImageNet tasks using the ResNet~\cite{shah2016deep}, Network in Network~\cite{lin2013network}, All-CNN~\cite{springenberg2015striving}, Vgg~\cite{simonyan2014very} and Overfeat~\cite{sermanet2013overfeat} networks.
+Our results indicates that PELU has better performances than ELU. \item We evaluate the effect of using Batch Normalization (BN) before our PELU activation, and show that BN increases the error rate of ResNet. \item We experiment with different PELU parameterizations, and show that the proposed one obtains the best performance among the possible parameterizations. \item We finally show different PELU non-linear behaviors adopted during training by the VGG network.
+These results highlight the effects of our parameterization in order to better understand the advantage of the activation. \end{enumerate}